LLMs are Biased Evaluators But Not Biased for Retrieval Augmented Generation: Methodology

 \subsection{Pointwise Reranking Phase}

-To simulate the "pointwise reranking" phase within the RAG framework, we implement a direct evaluation approach.
+To answer \textbf{RQ1}, we implement a direct evaluation approach which simulates the "pointwise reranking" phase within the RAG framework.
 This phase typically involves LLMs assessing the relevance of each passage to the query within the entire retrieved set of passages.
-Our primary research question in this section addresses potential self-preference: Do LLMs have a preference for self-generated texts?
-More specifically, we aim to answer: \emph{Do LLMs assign significantly higher relevance scores to self-authored passages compared to passages authored by others?}
+This addresses our primary research question about potential self-preference: Do LLMs have a preference for self-generated texts for fact-oriented tasks?
+More specifically, we aim to answer: \emph{Do LLMs assign significantly higher relevance scores to self-authored passages compared to passages authored by others?} To address this question, given a query $q$, we prompt the LLMs to rate a passage $p$ with a score $S_{\text{direct}}(q, q)$: